yuzhigang/swagger-code-generator/README.md

 # swagger-code-gen-liquid

-generate swagger typescript code with self-definition liquid templates. only support swagger version 2.0.
+generate swagger typescript code with self-definition liquid templates.  support swagger version 2.0 and 3.0+.
 It builds swagger operations and schemas in typescript.

 ## how to use?